 Content-wise, Kodable is similar to other introductory programming logic apps like Move the Turtle and My Robot Friend, teaching sequencing and concepts like conditional clauses and functions.
-The story is fun and the design is colorful and engaging.
+The story is fun, and the design is colorful and engaging.
 It's the included curriculum that makes Kodable stellar.
-Teachers often worry how they can teach a concept, like computer programming, that they may not fully understand themselves.
-The curriculum included makes that easy.
+Teachers often worry about how they can teach a concept, like computer programming, that they may not fully understand themselves.
+The included curriculum makes that easy.
 You'll learn the lingo along with the kids, if you don't already know it.
 Remember, kids aren't learning to write code just yet.
-They are developing the logic and problem-solving skills necessary to succeed as programmers, skills that will serve them well everywhere.
+They are developing the logic and problem-solving skills necessary to succeed as programmers -- skills that will serve them well everywhere.